 - A hunting or fishing license is required for those 18 years or older, unless exempt under state law, to take reptiles or amphibians from the wild.

-I am a teacher.
+I am a teacher in Indiana.
 Can I collect tadpoles and bring them into my classroom for educational purposes?

 Who is responsible for the management and conservation of Indiana’s reptiles and amphibians?